-This year’s Computex will probably be remembered for both AMD and Intel’s duelling “Mine’s got more cores than yours, pal” processor announcements and the conspicuous absence of the new Nvidia Turing GPUs.
+This year’s Computex will probably be remembered for both AMD and Intel’s duelling “Mine’s got more cores than yours, pal” processor announcements and the conspicuous absence of the new Nvidia RTX GPUs.
 But if there’s one thing that nicely encapsulates the show as a whole, it would be the assortment of mad custom case designs on display.

 They’re the logical conclusion of where, judging by two days spent on the show floor, component design is heading when it comes to building a new PC: big, brash and almost definitely laden with RGB lighting.
 It’s a testament to how ambitious some of these designs are that even among such flashy company, certain models still manage to stand out.
 Here are five of them!